mmikowski/hi_score/README.md

 ![hi_score][_0A]
 [![Coverage Status](https://coveralls.io/repos/github/mmikowski/hi_score/badge.svg?branch=master)](https://coveralls.io/github/mmikowski/hi_score?branch=master)

-*A modern full-lifecycle starter project for SPAs*
+*Full-lifecycle starter project for SPAs*

 ---
 ## Overview
 **`hi_score`** is a full-lifecycle starter project for web application development.
-It embodies good practice from over 20 years of experience for every lifecycle stage. **`hi_score`** embraces the feature-module (or "web component") design pattern, so it should work well with React or Vue.js projects.
+It embodies good practice from over 20 years of experience for every lifecycle stage. **`hi_score`** embraces the feature-module (or "web component") design pattern, so it should work well with React or Vue.js.
 Please do swap assets and libraries as required - [that's the point][_01].

 ## Recent changes
 ### Version 1.4.x (2017-10-01)